-It’s finally happening!
+It’s finally happening, The Catholic’s Guide to Miscarriage is coming!
 I’m in the homestretch to completing this work.
 I can’t say it’s been a long time coming but it’s been in the making for over two years.
 Of course, the manuscript sat for quite some time until the Holy Spirit tapped me on the shoulder and was like, “hey, you going to finish this book or not?”

 So I prayed about it and asked Mary for intercession on what I should do.
 Should I finish this book or just let it collect dust to be lost on my computer hard-drive forever?
 Shortly after, I received all the energy and time to finish the manuscript.
 I then had to make the hard decision, self-publish or look for a publisher.
 I prayed again, many times and felt I should submit to a publisher.

 Doing so is a long and daunting process but it has brought me to my knees in prayer and humility.
 It’s just me.
 I don’t have a literary agent.
-I have some talent but not enough to get me published by a publishing house so I was scared to even submit the manuscript.
+Sure, I have some talent but not enough to get me published by a publishing house.
+I was scared to even submit the manuscript to publishers.
 I’d like to tell you that I was accepted after getting rejection letters from many publishers but I wasn’t.

-In March of 2022, I sent my completed manuscript to be professionally edited.
-My editor finished the process in April so I then sent the manuscript to people I have met along the way whom I felt might be able to help with an endorsement of my book.
+In March of 2022, I sent my completed manuscript of the Catholic’s Guide to Miscarriage for professional editing.
+My editor finished the process in April.
+Then I sent the manuscript to people whom I felt might be able to help with an endorsement.
 I also sent the book to my pastor and a few other priests that I have friendships with.
 I felt I needed a priestly review of the book.

-Because my book contains theology, I felt it needed a look over from a theologian, so I began looking for someone to read it.
-Any time I needed someone to read it/review it/check my content, I prayed about it and every time I received help or an answer.
+Because my book contains theology, it needed a look over from a theologian.
+So I began the daunting task of looking for someone to read it.
+Any time I needed someone to read it/review it/check my content, I prayed about it.
+Every time I received help or an answer.
 This was very comforting.
-I also sent the book to the Archdiocese of Denver.
-I was seeking a nihil obstat.
-I had seen that some books have that and not a full Imprimatur and I felt that was all I needed to ensure what I had written was theologically sound.
+I also sent the book to the Archdiocese of Denver because I was seeking a nihil obstat.
+Basically, I had seen that some books have that and not a full Imprimatur and I felt that was all I needed to ensure what I had written was theologically sound.

 I received a message that the book likely didn’t need to be reviewed by a censor so I left it up to the two theologians I solicited to review the content.
 By July, all the reviews were completed.
 I made all the changes necessary but I was still waiting on publishing houses to send me notice.
 It takes weeks and/or months to receive a letter.
 Most publishers won’t allow you to submit to multiple publishers at the same time so it was a long wait to hear back and then submit again to someone else who has a completely different set or requirements for submissions.